Emerging

 71%

-Taiwan conducted a five-day military readiness exercise featuring tanks and armored vehicles patrolling major cities, designed to test rapid deployment capabilities against potential Chinese military attacks.
-The drills occurred as China simultaneously deployed 23 aircraft, seven navy ships, and five government vessels toward the island.
+Taiwan's Ministry of Defense conducted a five-day military readiness exercise featuring tanks and armored vehicles deployed in Taoyuan to test rapid deployment capabilities and responses to grey-zone military tactics.
+The drills coincided with Chinese military operations involving 23 aircraft, seven navy ships, and five government vessels in the region.

 Quick Facts